AirAsia move

 • Pain Points: Users struggled with confusing navigation, unclear flight information, and a complicated booking process.

-• User Goals: Quick and easy booking process, clear flight information, and seamless payment experience.
+• Wishes: Quick and easy booking process, clear flight information, and seamless payment experience.

 Competitive Analysis